 Need a hand keeping the kiddos entertained at home?
 It takes a village––and luckily for San Diego parents, there’s a loving village offering support via caring local museums, businesses and individuals.
-Your kids can enjoy free classes from the San Diego Zoo, online classes like gymnastics with Gyminny Kids, virtual field trips with Helen Woodward Animal Center, concerts and radio shows from kid-fave band Hullabaloo, art lessons from San Diego Children’s Discovery Museum, an epic online learning experience from the good folks at Disneyland and so much more!
+Your kids can enjoy free classes from the San Diego Zoo, a bunch of fun activities from the San Diego Padres, online classes like gymnastics with Gyminny Kids, virtual field trips with Helen Woodward Animal Center, concerts and radio shows from kid-fave band Hullabaloo, art lessons from San Diego Children’s Discovery Museum, an epic online learning experience from the good folks at Disneyland and so much more!
 Read on to see how help has arrived!

 San Diego Children’s Discovery Museum

 Visit SDCDM’s Facebook page for an array of super fun and educational activities kids can do at home.
 They recently took kids around the world to India for a World Culture Activity that included a printable bingo card to follow along.
 The Museum is also posting art activities of the day and Facebook Live storytime sessions.

 Leap on over to Gyminny Kids’ Instagram page for virtual gymnastics classes via their live stream.
 Daily schedules are posted on Instagram and kids can participate in classes like kickbox cardio, floor skills and beam skills in addition to enjoying storytimes and learning boredom cures.